explorable-viz/esop2025/author-response/popl2025/response.md

 ### Sections 6 (Related Work)

-- New section on prior work in database provenance (Reviewer B, C1 and Reviewer D, C2)
+- New section on prior work on provenance graphs and database provenance (Reviewer B, C1 and Reviewer D, C1 & C2)
 - Discuss related work on multiverses/explainability/transparency in visual analytics (Reviewer B, C1)
 - Incorporate discussion on Psallidas' work on database-based visualisation linking into 6.3 (Reviewer D, C3)